May 6, 2020

 Dear friends and family of the National Music Centre (NMC),

-We will get through this together, so please stay positive, supportive, and keep sharing your powerful messages of love and hope however you can.
-We’ll see you all soon and look forward to welcoming you back to Studio Bell, home of the National Music Centre.
+We remain hopeful that we’re going to get through this together and look forward to welcoming you back to Studio Bell, home of the National Music Centre, in the future.

 President & CEO